Treaty of Hadiach: Terms

-The Treaty of Hadiach (ugoda hadziacka, гадяцький договір) was a treaty signed on 16 September 1658 in Hadiach between the representatives of the Polish–Lithuanian Commonwealth and the Cossack Hetmanate.
-Its main goal was to create an equal position of Poles, Lithuanians and Ruthenians through the creation of the Polish–Lithuanian–Ruthenian Commonwealth, a country of three nations.

-This decision, however, divided the Ukrainian Cossacks into pro-Russian and pro-Polish parties and led to the Ruin (Ukrainian history).

-The concept of reconciliation between the Cossack Hetmanate and the Polish–Lithuanian Commonwealth was based on the principle of the confederal system of the Polish-Lithuanian Commonwealth implemented at the Lublin Sejm in 1569.

 According to the conditions proposed by the hetman Vyhovsky, Ukraine as an independent state called the Grand Duchy of Ruthenia was to join the confederation on equal terms with Poland and Lithuania.
 The territory of the Grand Duchy of Ruthenia consisted of the Kyiv, Bratslav and Chernihiv Voivodeships.
 The highest legislative power belonged to the national assembly of deputies, who were elected from all lands of the principality.
 Executive power was exercised by the hetman, who was elected for life and approved by the king.
 The selection of candidates for hetman was to be carried out jointly by all levels of Ukrainian society — the Cossacks, the nobility, and the clergy.
 The hetman headed the armed forces of Ukraine.
-In the Grand Duchy of Ruthenia, the state positions of chancellor, marshal, sub-treasury and the highest judicial tribunal were established.
+In the Grand Principality of Ruthenia, the state positions of chancellor, marshal, sub-treasury and the highest judicial tribunal were established.

-All paperwork was to be conducted in the Ruthenian language.
-In Kyiv or in another city, it was supposed to create a mint for minting one's own coin.